Can I Get Social Security Disability for Diabetes?

 In order to receive disability for diabetes, a person must either be unable to work for 12 months or be expected to be unable to work for at least 12 months.
 The damage caused by diabetes must severely limit a person’s activities.
 Social Security will also analyze the complications that derive from diabetes to see if a person meets a Listing for that impairment.
 If the condition is so severe that it meets the requirements of the Listing, a person qualifies for disability.
 Some complications that arise from diabetes that may meet a Listing include diabetic retinopathy, diabetic neuropathy, diabetic peripheral neuropathy, cardiovascular problems, amputation of an extremity, and poorly healing skin.

 It is important when filing for disability because of diabetes that a person be compliant with treatment.
 If a person does not regularly take their diabetic medication or does not follow their doctor’s instructions with regard to diet, an Administrative Law Judge may deny disability due to the noncompliance with treatment.

-For more information on Social Security disability benefits and diabetes, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free case evaluation.
-Gardberg & Kemmerly, P.C. represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.
+For more information on Social Security disability benefits and diabetes, contact an experienced Social Security disability attorney at Gardberg & Kemmerly, P.C.
+Attorneys at Law today at 251-343-1111 for a free case evaluation.
+Gardberg & Kemmerly, P.C.
+Attorneys at Law represents Social Security disability claimants in Alabama, Mississippi, Florida, and Louisiana at all levels of the disability process from initial application to appeals to Federal Court.